WHAT IS ECE R10?

 Do you need EMC Test Systems in order to perform ECE R10 Tests in house?

-When you are ready to invest on EMC test systems to build your laboratory in order to perform ECE R10 tests for your products, we are also ready to offer turn-key solutions for you.
-We are offering anechoic test chambers, screened test rooms, amplifier rooms, EMC test equipments like EMI receivers, antennas, LISNs, signal generators, amplifiers and CDNs, RF cables and test software required for all EMC tests listed on ECE R10.
+When you are ready to invest on EMC test systems to build your laboratory in order to perform ECE R10 tests for your products, we are ready to offer turn-key solutions for you.
+We are offering EMC anechoic test chambers, screened test rooms, shielded tents, amplifier rooms, EMC test equipments like EMI receivers, antennas, LISNs, signal generators, amplifiers and CDNs, RF cables and test software required for all EMC tests listed on ECE R10.

 We are offering both vehicle EMC test systems and ESA EMC test systems.
 When you send us electrical and mechanical features of your product to be tested, we will offer best configuration that fit your and ECE R10 requirements.
 Performing EMC tests in house would make your product launch durations shorter and give you great opportunity to develop your designs.